- What are the requirements to transfer in a course?

 The University of Arkansas currently has on-campus housing for graduate students in the Duncan Ave.
 Apartments.
 For information visit the University Housing website.
 Currently there is no on-campus housing for married students.
 The Fayetteville area does offer several other housing options for students many of which are on the university bus routes.
 More information can be found on the Off-Campus Housing site.

 What is the minority population on campus?
 Are there resources for people of color at the U of A?

 Minority students make up 20 percent of the student body, with the largest groups being Hispanic (8.1%) and African American (4.6%).
-The Center for Multicultural and Diversity Education, located in the Student Union is an academic retention center that supports underrepresented students and celebrates diversity and inclusion through community outreach and scholarship.
+The Multicultural Center, located in the Student Union is an academic retention center that supports underrepresented students and celebrates diversity and inclusion through community outreach and scholarship.
 The Center encourages students to share ideas and resources through academic and cultural programming, empowering students to be agents of social change in an increasingly diverse society.
 Visit the Multicultural Center website for more information.

 What is the international student population on campus?
 Are there resources for international students at the U of A?

 There are currently 1387 international students on campus, 706 which are graduate students.
 We invite you to visit the International Education webpages.
 This link is a portal leading to the websites of the various offices on campus that serve our valued international students.
 This link highlights the University of Arkansas’s commitment to international students and international services for the entire community.
-Here students may explore the offices of International Admissions, International Students & Scholars, Spring International Language Center, International Sponsored Students, and Study Abroad & International Exchange.
+Here students may explore the offices of International Admissions, International Students & Scholars, English Language and Cultural Studies, International Sponsored Students, and Study Abroad & International Exchange.